jbrainz/jbrainz/README.md

-- A human frist then and Engineer 👨‍💻👨‍💻
+- A human frist then an Engineer 👨‍💻👨‍💻
 - A fullstack Javascript developer 🤘🏻
 - I love good music and i love to play the drums 🥁🥁